Minirogue/minirogue-build-logic/README.md

 ## TODO
 - Add docs for each plugin to detail their configurations
 - Share the same config for this project's detekt and and the config that it uses for consuming libraries
-- Find a way to unify the versions in `Versions.kt` and the version catalog
 - Set up some tests